How do I Invest in a REIT?

-The market usually rewards companies that demonstrate consistent earnings and dividend growth with higher price-earnings multiples.
+The market usually rewards companies that demonstrate consistent earnings and dividend growth with higher price-earnings ratios, a stock valuation metric.
 Thus, investors should look for REITs and publicly traded real estate companies with the following characteristics:

-- A demonstrated ability to increase earnings in a reliable manner.
+- A demonstrated ability to increase earnings reliably.
 For example, look for companies with properties in which rents are below current market levels.
-Such properties provide upside potential in equilibrium markets and downside protection when economic growth slows.
+Such properties provide upside potential in stable markets and downside protection when economic growth slows;

-- Management teams able to quickly and effectively reinvest available cash flow.
-The ability to consistently complete new projects on time and within budget.
-Creative management teams with sound strategies for developing new revenue opportunities.
+- REIT management teams that are able to quickly and effectively reinvest available cash flow while also developing strategies to create new revenue opportunities.
+Such teams should also have the ability to consistently complete new projects on time and within budget; and

 - Strong operating characteristics, including effective corporate governance procedures, conservative leverage, accepted accounting practices, strong tenant relationships and a clearly defined operating strategy for succeeding in competitive markets.